baileydauterman/baileydauterman.github.io/README.md

 ## To Print
 In print window:
 1. Turn off headers and footers
+2. Margins as 0.25
-2. Set render scale to 88
+2. Set render scale to 85